b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &nbsp;

 If you'd read this entire page of notes, you might recall way at the beginning of [[#The Buildup|Korihor's introduction]] the example of poisoning the well, where before we even know who he is, we're told he's an antichrist, and is not to be trusted.
 We're told that not once, but twice, verses [6](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p6#p6) and [12](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p12#p12).

-He's leading people to do whoredoms and wicked things, and after some "justice" with many air quotes around it, we get a nice conclusion to the story, outlining the lesson to be learned here.
+Since the [brief tangent describing laws and respective punishments](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p9-p11#p9) include "wicked" things like adultery or murder, and Korihor wasn't arrested for breaking laws, is it safe to assume he wasn't doing anything wicked? *Was* he wicked?
+We can demonstrate that Alma was wicked at one point.

 Stay with me, now&mdash; I've got a challenge for you to try on your own time.

 Re-read this chapter, but skip verses 6, 12, and 60.
 Doing that removes the passages calling Korihor and antichrist, and doesn't wrap it all up with the moral lesson at the end.
 Because without those verses, this is a story of a missionary who is teaching in earnest, in response to what he perceives as a divine calling.
-He gets rejected, persecuted, bound and brought before law enforcement, eventually cursed by the god of these people, and he gets trampled to death for it all.
+He gets rejected, persecuted for his beliefs, bound and brought before law enforcement, eventually cursed by the god of these people, and he gets trampled to death for it all.
 If we don't frame it in the context of "this guy is a [Snidely Whiplash](https://en.wikipedia.org/wiki/Snidely_Whiplash)-style cartoonish villain," this is a tragic story of someone who is just trying their best to follow their religious convictions.
 Korihor is met with heavy resistance, and Alma the Younger, who I will iterate again is the very antithesis of Christlike compassion, even with empathy for Korihor's experience, curses him and leaves him to die alone and hungry.

 Who is the anti-Christ here?
 Is it Korihor who is just trying his best, or Alma who threw out everything Christ taught to make a point?
 Straight up, I'm siding with Korihor here.
 If I was part of a church professing of Christ, and saw the leadership do what Alma does in this chapter, I'd be out.
 I would leave.